manjotsidhu/JavaMethodTraceAnalyser_IBM_MegaHackathon_2018/README.md

 Executable project JAR file with included dependencies: `MethodTraceAnalyser_JavaMonks.jar`

+Working Video has been included inside `Documentation` folder

 ## Running the Project
 `MethodTraceAnalyser_JavaMonks.jar` is available in the project root directory, we can simply download and run this executable jar file using the command:-
 ```